How to Track Issues Between Jira and GitLab Automatically With 2-Way Sync

 How does the GitLab-Jira integration improve project management for software development teams?

-By linking GitLab repositories to Jira projects, teams can automate the tracking of code changes, pull requests, smart commits, and issue resolution, enhancing collaboration and efficiency.
+By linking GitLab to Jira, teams can automate the tracking of code changes, pull requests, smart commits, and issue resolution, enhancing collaboration and efficiency.

 Can I integrate multiple GitLab organizations with a single Jira instance?

-Yes, this integration works to enable any GitLab repository to connect with a Jira instance, enabling you to manage several projects and teams within a single Jira Cloud account.
+Yes, this integration works to enable any GitLab project to connect with a Jira project, enabling you to manage several projects and teams within a single Jira Cloud account.

 How do I ensure that only relevant issues are synced between GitLab and Jira?

-You can set up rules and filters based on labels, issue keys, or other criteria to ensure that only pertinent GitLab issues from a new repository and Jira issues are synchronized.
+You can set up rules and filters based on labels, issue keys, or other criteria to ensure that only pertinent GitLab issues from a new project and Jira issues are synchronized.

 How does the integration automatically sync deployment information between GitLab and Jira?